Braden2n/InstanceMethod/README.md

     - Calling method from an instance of a class in a nested hierarchy
         - Foo.Bar().foo()
 - Decorator blocks all other cases:
-    - Calling method without an instance of any above mentioned cases
+    - Calling method without an instance of any above-mentioned cases
         - Fuzzing implemented using instances of all built-in types and non-inheriting classes

 ## Performance

 Performance testing is implemented for all valid test cases against a control method.
 The control method is decorated with a `null_decorator` decorator that adds no functionality.
 This is compared to the `instancemethod` decorator; 1 Million function calls are made for each.

 ### Current Stats

 The `instancemethod` decorator is currently:
-1.64
+1.65
 times slower than `null_decorator` over the course of 1 Million calls.

 Average Nanoseconds per Call:

-- `instancemethod`: 139.2
+- `instancemethod`: 140
-- `null_decorator`: 85.0
+- `null_decorator`: 85

 ***No*** appreciable difference has been found between the valid test cases.

 ### Bottlenecks

 Previous versions contained three main bottlenecks that hindered performance significantly (50x slower than `null_decorator`):

 - The usage of the `inspect`.`getmodule` function